aws/sagemaker-python-sdk/doc/index.md

-# Welcome to the SageMaker Python SDK Documentation
+# SageMaker Python SDK Documentation

 The Amazon SageMaker Python SDK is an open source library for training and deploying machine learning models on Amazon SageMaker.